christopher-besch/homepage/src/articles/12_riscv_rt/riscv_rt.md

 So, how do we get this single board computer (SBC) to work and run on such a new kernel?
 There is no StarFive Debian release with a Linux kernel v6.12 or newer.
 So we need to make due with engineering release 202409 and kernel v6.6.20 and get to v6.12 later.
-(that's still newer than my Debian laptop...)
+(That's still newer than my Debian laptop...)

 # Installing the Initial Image
 I just stick to the [official installation guide for Debian on the VisionFive 2](https://rvspace.org/en/project/VisionFive2_Debian_User_Guide).